KattsonBastos/astro-airflow-certification/fundamentals/study-notes/basics.md

 </p>

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;The next one, the <strong>Metadata Database</strong>, is a component that stores all data related to users, jobs, varaibles, and connections (among many other).
+&ensp;&ensp;&ensp;&ensp;The next one, the <strong>Metadata Database</strong>, is a component that stores all data related to users, jobs, variables, and connections (among many other).
 But what databases could we use as Airflow metadata storage?
 We could use any one that is compatible with Sqlalchemy, such as Postgres and MySql.
 </p>

 <p align="justify">